kenzuu-codes/kenzuu-portfoliowebsite/README.md

 | Contact form 422 | Validation failed—verify email format & field lengths |
 | Rate limit (429) | Wait 10 minutes or restart dev server |
 | Build errors | Run `npm install` and check TypeScript errors with `npm run type-check` |

 ---

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-**Feel free to fork, modify, and use this as your own!** If you create something awesome with it, I'd love to see what you built—drop me a link!

----